student-to-software-engineer/student-to-software-engineer/docs/1-introduction/index.md

 If you're thinking "I don't have time to read 200+ pages", I get it.

-This is the key takeaway:
+This is the key takeaway of the book:

 > _If you want to be hired as a software engineer, you need to show that you can build, test, deploy, and maintain **real software**._ This is what actual software engineers do every day, and this is what employers want to see.